winkm89/teachPress/readme.txt

 Tags: publications, enrollments, education, course management, BibTeX, bibliography
 License: GPLv2 or later
 Requires at least: 3.9
-Tested up to: 4.1
+Tested up to: 4.1.1
-Stable tag: 5.0.0beta
+Stable tag: 5.0.0

 With this plugin you can easy manage courses and publications.

 == Description ==
-The plugin unites a course management system (with modules for enrollments and assessments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
-You can use it with WordPress 3.3.0 or higher.
+The plugin unites a course management system (with modules for enrollments, documents and assessments) and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
+You can use it with WordPress 3.9.0 or higher.

-For more information see [here](http://www.mtrv.wordpress.com/teachpress/).

 = Features: =
 * BibTeX compatible multi user publication management
 * BibTeX import for publications
 * BibTeX and RTF export for publications
 * RSS feed for publications
-* Course management with an integrated enrollment, assessment and document modules
+* Course management with an integrated modules for enrollments, assessments and documents
 * XLS/CSV export for course lists
 * Many shortcodes for an easy using of publication lists, publication searches, enrollments and course overviews
 * Dymamic adding of new data fields for courses, students and publications